 Become familiarized with the climate

 You should become familiarized with the climate you plan on growing in.
-I mean, not just knowing from living in it, but learn about the yearly average temperatures and weather patterns.
-You will be playing weather man for the growing season so you need to predict wisely what climate you will be dealing with.
-The temperature, exposure to sunlight, seasonal changes, and altitude all play an important role on your marijuana plant's life cycle.
+I mean, not just knowing from living in it, but learning about the yearly average temperatures and weather patterns.
+You will be playing weatherman for the growing season so you need to predict wisely what climate you will be dealing with.
+The temperature, exposure to sunlight, seasonal changes, and altitude all play an important role in your marijuana plant's life cycle.

 Because different strains prosper best in particular climates, it wouldn't be smart to plant a seed that grows best in cooler regions if you live in sunny Florida.
 Different strains of cannabis evolved in various regions all over the world and they have distinct physical features that show in which area they came from.
 For instance, strains that evolved from tropical areas have smaller leaves and lots of flowers.
 If a strain originated from the Middle East or from Central Asia it will have bigger leaves with very dense buds.

 One of the main reasons behind this evolution of strains is the amount and the intensity of sunlight the plant receives.
 A plant that doesn't get a lot of sunlight will have larger leaves so that it has more surface area to absorb as much sunlight as it can possibly get.
 If a cannabis strain has small leaves then it's most likely from an area that receives plenty of intense and steady sunlight, and it doesn't need leaves with a large surface area to absorb extra sunlight.

 You may think that leaf size won't make much of a difference in your harvest, but if a plant gets what it needs, enough sunshine and whatnot, it will flourish best.
 If you live in a region with weak sunlight or where it rains often, then you will want to choose a type of marijuana that has a larger leaf size so that it can get enough sunlight to produce big buds for you.